chrisshortlaw/homebrew_virtual_dom/README.md

 It is possible to rewrite this code as an arrow function (=>) making the code more succinct, but possibly at the expense of readability.
 Arrow functions can be assigned to variables allowing them to be called by other functions.

 The next function will be a mount function.
 This function inserts the relevant VDOM elements into the actual DOM.
+Here is a cut-down version of the mount function used by this library.

     ```javascript
     function mountVDOM(vnode, container) {